holguinj/docs-git-workflow/workflow.markdown

 ### Add your own remote (optional)

 It's not required, but you should consider forking the puppet-docs repo and adding a remote for it.
-Just click the "Fork" button at the top of the [GitHub page for the repo](https://github.com/puppetlabs/puppet-docs) and then run the following command:
+If you installed [hub](https://github.com/github/hub), all you need to do is type `git fork`.
+Otherwise, click the "Fork" button at the top of the [GitHub page for the repo](https://github.com/puppetlabs/puppet-docs) and then run the following command:

     git remote add <YOUR USERNAME> https://github.com/<YOUR USERNAME>/puppet-docs

 Once you do that, you can push your commits to `myname` instead of `upstream` and they won't be deployed to the site.

-**Note:** This is one of the areas where the GUI app falls short.
-If you want to use multiple remotes, you'll have to use the command line (at least to push).

 ## Writing and Publishing